 Once sequences are uploaded, it is possible to start / stop them by user inputs.
 This gives the opportunity to control the sequencer without the need of a computer.
 Even the network connection can be removed.
-To do so it is necessary to insert 1 or multiple Digital I/O Interfaces (see section 5.11).
-The power supply will be able to work stand-alone in the field and control up to 251 different complex processes (one at a time).
+To do so it is necessary to insert 1 or multiple Digital I/O Interfaces.
+The power supply will be able to work standalone in the field and control up to 251 different complex processes (one at a time).